albertotonda/albertotonda.github.io/content/publication/barbiero-2019-beyond/index.md

   proposed approach is able to deliver results that allow a classifier to obtain lower error and better ability of generalizing on unseen data than state-of-the-art coreset discovery techniques.'
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference Companion*'
+doi: 10.1145/3319619.3326789
 links:
 - name: URL
   url: https://doi.org/10.1145/3319619.3326789
 ---